Magazine Street

 Street in New Orleans, Louisiana, U.S.

 Magazine Street is a major thoroughfare in New Orleans, Louisiana.
 Like Tchoupitoulas Street, St. Charles Avenue, and Claiborne Avenue, it follows the curving course of the Mississippi River.
 The street took its name from an ammunition magazine located in this vicinity during the 18th-century colonial period.

 History

 Alternatively, the street may have been named after the Spanish word magazin or almazon which means 'warehouse.'
 The story goes that General James Wilkinson from Kentucky made a controversial trip to New Orleans to trade American products with the Spanish.
 He persuaded Governor Esteban Rodríguez Miró to give Kentucky a monopoly on the Mississippi River trade.
 Wilkinson became an official agent, and a warehouse or magazin was built for him.

+The historical French designation of this street, rue des Magasins, in turns points to a general reference to a number of ware- or store-houses associated with the street.